Water supply and sanitation in the United States: Drinking water quality

-In response to the Flint, Michigan water crisis, EPA published a revised LCR on January 15, 2021 addressing testing, pipe replacement and related issues.
+In response to the Flint, Michigan water crisis, EPA published a revised LCR on January 15, 2021, addressing testing, pipe replacement and related issues.
 The rule mandates additional requirements for sampling tap water, corrosion control, public outreach and testing water in schools.
 The rule continues the requirement for replacement of lead service lines when the "action level" for lead is exceeded, but requires that a utility replace at least 3 percent of its lines annually, compared to 7 percent under the prior regulation.
+EPA published an updated LCR on October 8, 2024, which requires the removal of all lead pipes within ten years.
+The regulation also lowers the action level of lead contamination to 10ppb from the current limit of 15ppb (effective in 2027).
 EPA's Consumer Confidence Rule of 1998 requires most public water suppliers to provide consumer confidence reports, also known as annual water quality reports, to their customers.
 Each year by July 1 anyone connected to a public water system should receive in the mail an annual water quality report that tells where water in a specific locality comes from and what's in it.
 Consumers can find out about these local reports on a map provided by EPA.
 29% of Americans are reading their water quality reports.
 A 2003 survey found that customers were generally satisfied with the information they are receiving from their water companies and their local or state environmental offices.

 EPA published a proposed rule for perchlorate on June 26, 2019, with a proposed MCL of 0.056 mg/L for public water systems.
-On June 18, 2020 EPA announced that it was withdrawing its 2019 proposal, stating that it had taken "proactive steps" with state and local governments to address perchlorate contamination.
+On July 21, 2020, EPA announced that it was withdrawing its 2019 proposal, stating that it had taken "proactive steps" with state and local governments to address perchlorate contamination.
 In September 2020 the Natural Resources Defense Council filed suit against EPA for its failure to regulate perchlorate, and stated that 26 million people may be affected by perchlorate in their drinking water.
+Under a court order, EPA agreed to publish a proposed perchlorate rule in 2025 and issue a final rule in 2027.

-In March 2021 EPA announced that it will develop national drinking water standards for perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) in public water systems.
+EPA issued drinking water standards in April 2024 for six PFAS chemicals: perfluorooctanoic acid (PFOA), perfluorooctanesulfonic acid (PFOS), GenX, perfluorobutanesulfonic acid (PFBS), perfluorohexanesulfonic acid (PFHxS) and perfluorononanoic acid (PFNA).